History Files

 Ancient Mesopotamia

 Qattara emerged as a small state in the northern Mesopotamian plain in the nineteenth century BC.
-Its eponymous capital city is thought to have been located at modern Tell Rimah (60km west of Mosul), but there is a chance this site may have been Karana instead, as the state incorporated both the cities of Qattara and Karana.
-Tell Rimah has been occupied since prehistory, but to date its earliest levels have not been searched, with the first excavation of the higher layers only dating to 1964.
+Its eponymous capital city is thought to have been located at the modern archaeological site of Tell al-Rimah, about sixty kilometres to the west of Mosul in Iraq.
+There is a chance that this site may have been Karana instead, as Qattara the state incorporated both the cities of Qattara and Karana.

 fl c.1780s/70s BC